-Leases - In February 2016, the FASB issued Accounting Standards Update 2016-02 "Leases" (Topic 842), which provides guidance on the recognition, measurement, presentation and disclosure on leases.
+Leases - In February 2016, the FASB issued Accounting Standards Update 2016-02 "Leases" ("ASC Topic 842"), which provides guidance on the recognition, measurement, presentation and disclosure on leases.
 Under the standard, substantially all leases will be reported on the balance sheet as right-of-use assets and lease liabilities.
 The new guidance is effective for fiscal years and interim periods within those fiscal years beginning after December 15, 2018.
 Early adoption is permitted.
-We have begun to evaluate the impact of this amended guidance on our financial position, results of operations, disclosures and internal controls but have not yet finalized our determination regarding the expected financial impact of this amended guidance.
-We plan to adopt Topic 842 in the first quarter of the fiscal year ending March 31, 2020.
+The Company adopted the amended guidance using the modified retrospective method as of April 1, 2019.
+Please refer to Note 3 "Leases" for further discussion, including the impact the adoption had on our condensed consolidated financial statements.

-Financial Instruments- In June 2016, the FASB issued Accounting Standards Update 2016-13 "Financial Instruments-Credit Losses" (Topic 326), which amends the guidance on the impairment of financial instruments.
+Financial Instruments- In June 2016, the FASB issued Accounting Standards Update 2016-13 "Financial Instruments-Credit Losses" ("ASC Topic 326"), which amends the guidance on the impairment of financial instruments.
 The standard adds an impairment model, referred to as current expected credit loss, which is based on expected losses rather than incurred losses.
 The standard applies to most debt instruments, trade receivables, lease receivables, reinsurance receivables, financial guarantees and loan commitments.
 Under the guidance, companies are required to disclose credit quality indicators disaggregated by year of origination for a five-year period.
 The new guidance is effective for fiscal years and interim periods within those fiscal years beginning after December 15, 2019.
 We do not anticipate this will have a material impact to our consolidated financial statements.